Essential resources for project delivery professionals leading, managing or involved in projects or programmes in government.

 The Government Functional Project Delivery Standard sets out expectations for the direction and management of all government portfolios, programmes and projects.

-- definitions of a project, programme and portfolio
+- Overview of portfolio, programme and project management

 The IPA’s Guide to Effective Benefits Management in Major Projects provides further guidance for major project teams when undertaking benefits management.